NORMss/normss/README.md

 </h3>

 <p align="center">
-  I am passionate about new technologies in IT and mobile development.
+  I am passionate about new technologies in IT and mobile development
 </p>

 <h3>About Me</h3>